beta-ziliani/crystal-website/_posts/2024-XX-XX-The-secret-of-Crystal.md

 end

 adder 1, 2 # => 3
-adder "hi", "world" # => hiworld
+adder "hello", " world" # => hello world
 ```

-It's uses duck typing:
+It's uses duck typing, whose name is taken from the following phrase:

 > If it walks like duck, and talks like a duck, it's a duck

 Applying the analogy, our code is valid because, _if it can be added, then it's added_.
-And since both numbers and strings can be operated with `+`, then they indeed are!
+And since both numbers and strings can be operated with `+`, then they are added.

+The crucial difference with Ruby is that when we try to add two incompatible objects, then Crystal catches that at _compile time_, that is, before even running the program.
+For that reason, we say that Crystal is a _safe language_.

 This might not be surprising if you come from a dynamic language.
-But if you come from a language like Java or C++, it certainly is.
-In such languages, you need to specify in some way that `x` and `y` can, in fact, be added.
-For instance, via an _Addable_ interface, or an _Adder_ base class.
+But if you come from a language like Java or C++, other safe languages, it certainly is.
+In such languages, you need to specify in some way that `x` and `y` can, in fact, be added, be that via an _Addable_ interface, or an _Adder_ base class.
 In Crystal you _can_ use similar concepts, but you are not forced to.

 ### The cost of freedom, part one